hmlendea/gfn-electron/README.md

 For other distributions, you will have to check if someone included this package into the package manager's repository.

+# Usage

+If you've installed it through your package manager, then it should already contain a launcher for it.
+Otherwise, run the `geforcenow` binary.

+To exit full-screen mod in games, use the Shift+\` keyboard shortcut.

 # Building from source

 ## Requirements